avigad/lamr/README.md

 window.
 Also, hovering over the `#eval` commands with the blue squiggly lines underneath should show you the output of those commands.

+4. The `User` folder is a good place to put all your files.
+The folder `LAMR/Examples` contains all the examples in the textbook.
+We recommend copying the
-4. The folder `User/Examples` contains a copy all the examples from the textbook.
-Feel free to edit these files and experiment.
-You can also create new files to your heart's content.
+`LAMR/Examples` folder to the `User` folder so that you can edit those files and experiment with them to your heart's content.
-You should not change anything in the `Mathlib` or `LAMR` directories; we recommend keeping all your own files in the `User` folder.
-There is an original copy of the `Examples` folder in the `LAMR` directory, so you can copy these to `User/Examples` if you wish to restore the original files.
+You should not edit anything in the `Mathlib` or `LAMR` folders, so `LAMR/Examples` will always contain the original copies.

 5. When you are done, choose `Stop workspace` from the menu on the left.
 The workspace should also stop automatically 30 minutes after the last interaction or 3 minutes after closing the tab.

+If you have a local version of VS Code installed on your computer, you can even use that to work inside the virtual machine.
+From the menu icon with three lines at the left-hand side of the browser window for the virtual machine, click "open in VS Code" and follow the instructions.

 Every time you return to the link in Step 2, Gitpod will start a fresh workspace.
 To restart a previous workspace, go to [https://gitpod.io/workspaces/](https://gitpod.io/workspaces/).